Lokaltog/vim-powerline/README.rst

 the plugin or the font patcher.

-**Note:** You need a patched font to be able to use the symbols in the statusbar.
+**Note:** You need a patched font to be able to use the symbols in the statusline.
 An experimental Python/fontforge-based font patcher is included in the ``fontpatcher`` directory.
 See ``fontpatcher/README.rst`` for usage instructions.